duxilio/duxbot-client/README.md

 `Sarah, whats our current balance`<br>
 `2 million euro's and 5 cents`

-Sarah, your new expendable office assistant.
+Sarah, your new extendable office assistant.

 #### Setup
 ```